MirandaUbong/HR-work-attendance-insight/README.md

 # HR-work-attendance-insight
-The objectives of this project was to:
+The objectives of this project was to visualize employee data using Power BI to:

 1. Understand the working preference of people; between Work-from-Home and Work-from-Office.